 A level

-At A level for component 1 you will develop work for a personal investigation into an idea, issue, concept or theme supported by written material (3,000-word essay).
+At A level for component 1 you will develop work for a personal investigation into an idea, issue, concept or theme supported by written material (1,000-word essay).
 This will count for 60% of your total A level.
-In component 2 you will produce personal work in response to one of eight exciting starting points.
-Component 2 is an external assessment set by AQA and concludes with a supervised time of 15 hours.
+In component 2 you will produce personal work in response to one of twelve exciting starting points.
+Component 2 is an external assessment set by Eduqas and concludes with a supervised time of 15 hours.
 It is marked out of 96 and carries 40% weighting.
 The work is marked at MPW and externally moderated in June.

 Core Texts and Suggested Reading

 To be confirmed at start of course.

-The Photograph

-By G. Clarke
+The Photograph By G. Clarke

 Published by OUP, ISBN 978-0192842008

 Art and Photography

 By A. Scharf

 Published by Penguin, ISBN 978-0140131321

 Photography: A Critical Introduction

 By L. Wells

 Published by Routledge, ISBN 978-0415854290

 20th Century Photography

 By S. Klotz

 Published by Tashen, ISBN 978-3836541022

 Phaidon '55' Series

 By Various

 Published by Phaidon

 Other texts will be recommended to students specific to their chosen themes.

-Exam Board and Specification Codes

-A level: AQA 7206

 BIOLOGY